Su Wei (politician): After Emperor Yang's death

 In spring 618, a coup led by the general Yuwen Huaji (Yuwen Shu's son) killed Emperor Yang, along with a number of his relatives and high-level officials.
 Yuwen Huaji, however, did not kill Su, as Su was at that point no longer involved in policymaking.
 Further, as Su was respected by the officials and the people, Yuwen made Su the nominal leader of the government, although Yuwen was in actual control.
 Yuwen subsequently made Emperor Yang's nephew Yang Hao the Prince of Qin emperor, and Su became a part of Yang Hao's regime, as Yuwen soon abandoned Jiangdu and headed north toward Luoyang.
 Later that year, after Yuwen was defeated by Li Mi, Su surrendered to Li, and people were surprised when he bowed readily to Li, stating, "I did not know that today I will again see a capable ruler!"
 When Li was subsequently defeated by Sui troops under Wang Shichong, who at that point-controlled Luoyang and was nominally supporting Emperor Yang's grandson Yang Tong as emperor, Su surrendered to Wang and was restored to the title of Duke of Pei.
 In 619, after Wang had Yang Tong yielding the throne to him, ending Sui and establishing a state of Zheng, he gave Su honorific titles, although Su tried to decline them.

 In 621, Wang, facing military pressure from Li Shimin, the son of Emperor Gaozu of Tang, surrendered.
 Li Shimin set up headquarters at Luoyang, and Su requested an audience with him, but stated that he was too old to bow to Li Shimin.
 Li Shimin sent back a messenger to rebuke him for bowing to Li Mi and Wang and refused to meet him.
 Su subsequently went to the Tang capital Chang'an and sought an audience with Emperor Gaozu, and was similarly rebuked and not given an office.
 He died in 623.

+Descendants

+Su Wei had at least one son, Su Kui (苏夔), who served as hong lu qing during the Sui era.
+Su Kui's son, Su Dan (苏亶), was Inspector of Taizhou during Emperor Taizong's reign.
+Su Dan's son, Su Gui (苏瓌) had biographies in both Old Book of Tang and New Book of Tang.
+Su Dan's eldest daughter also became the wife and crown princess of Emperor Taizong's first crown prince Li Chengqian on 9 February 635.